don41382/nrf52-pwm-wav-sbc-decoder-player/README.md

 2. Convert the raw soundfile into a C file

-   `# ./bin2c -o soundfile.h -name "soundfile" soundfile.raw`
+   `# ./bin2c -o soundfile.h -name "soundfile" soundfile.opus`

 3. Use it inside your C project